Felony Defense

 A Felony Defendant's Constitutional Rights

 The rights of the accused are important enough that three constitutional amendments–Amendments 4 through 6–deal specifically with what an accused person is entitled to under the law.
 Even someone guilty of the crime they have been charged with is entitled to these basic legal protections.
 It’s the responsibility of a good defense lawyer to make the government meet these obligations, which are imposed on the prosecution for the greater societal good.
+Defendants should work closely with their felony attorney to understand and exercise these rights fully.

 Fourth Amendment Rights

 Under the Fourth Amendment, you are protected from unreasonable search and seizure.
-What does this mean in practice? *It means the police must have a warrant to search your property.
+What does this mean in practice?
+It means the police must have a warrant to search your property.
 Consider an example where your roommate had drugs in your shared apartment.
-Police came in and did a search, found the drugs, and also charged you with felony possession.
+Police came in and searched, found the drugs, and also charged you with felony possession.
 You know you’re innocent, but how do you prove it?

-If the police did not have a search warrant, the drugs cannot be used at trial as evidence.
-You (and your presumably guilty roommate for that matter) are likely off the hook.
-Without the ability to introduce the drugs as evidence, the prosecutor likely has a weak case.
+If the police did not have a search warrant, the drugs could not be used at trial as evidence.
+You (and your presumably guilty roommate, for that matter) are likely off the hook.

 Fifth Amendment Rights

 It’s the prosecution’s responsibility to prove, beyond a reasonable doubt, that you are guilty of what you’re charged with.
 It is not your responsibility to help them.
-You don’t have to help them catch the real bad guy and you certainly don’t have to help a District Attorney build a case against you.
+You don’t have to help them catch the real bad guy, and you certainly don’t have to help a District Attorney build a case against you.

 Sixth Amendment Rights

+The Sixth Amendment covers your right to legal representation and allows your trial to be conducted in a reasonable amount of time.
+This amendment also allows you to confront your accuser.
 Let’s say you’ve been charged with assault and battery.
-You know you were acting in self-defense and believe that the person making the accusation is essentially hiding behind the police.
-The Sixth Amendment ensures that you can be present in a court of law to face that person and you may take the stand in your own defense to refute what they have said.
+You know you were acting in self-defense and believe the person making the accusation is essentially hiding behind the police.
+The Sixth Amendment ensures you can be present in a court of law to face that person, and you may take the stand in your defense to refute what they have said.
+Building a comprehensive and transparent defense strategy can utilize these rights effectively.

 What Happens After Felony Charges?

+At the preliminary hearing, the prosecution must demonstrate to the judge that they have enough evidence to convict you.
+The judge works off the presumption that all the evidence can be proven.
+The purpose is not to convict you before the trial even starts.
+It is merely to be certain that the prosecution could meet their burden of proof for the charges filed against you if they persuade the jury on everything presented.
 This is also a hearing where your attorney can challenge evidence.
 Those drugs from our example further up?
 This is another opportunity to insist they be thrown out and not shown to the jury.
-Or that conversation you had with a police officer before you were allowed to call your lawyer that’s being spun to make you look guilty?
+Or that conversation you had with a police officer before you were allowed to call your lawyer that's being spun to make you look guilty?
 Your attorney might seek to get that suppressed.

 The Opinions That Matter Most